JuliaPy/PyCall.jl/README.md

 *must* ensure that the original `Array` object still exists (i.e., is not garbage collected) as long as any such "hidden" Python references exist.

+#### PyAny

+The `PyAny` type is used in conversions to tell PyCall to detect the Python type at runtime and convert to the corresponding native Julia type.
+That is, `pycall(func, PyAny, ...)` and `convert(PyAny, o::PyObject)` both automatically convert their result to a native Julia type (if possible).
+This is convenient, but will lead to slightly worse performance (due to the overhead of runtime type-checking and the fact that the Julia JIT compiler can no longer infer the type).

 ### Initialization